 Ingredients

-- 1 teaspoon ghee, coconut oil or sesame oil
+- 1 teaspoon ghee, coconut oil, or sesame oil

 - 2 to 3 cloves of garlic, finely minced

-- 1/4 teaspoon cumin seed*
+- 1/4 teaspoon cumin seed, whole

-- 1/4 teaspoon fennel seed*
+- 1/4 teaspoon fennel seed, whole

-- 1/4 teaspoon brown mustard seed*
+- 1/4 teaspoon brown mustard seed, whole

 - Large pinch of cayenne pepper (optional but recommended)